Reggie Joule: Mayoralty

-While serving as the Mayor of the Northwest Arctic Borough, Joule was appointed by President Obama to the US President's State, Local, Tribal Leaders Task Force on Climate Preparedness and Resilience.
+While serving as the mayor of the Northwest Arctic Borough, Joule was appointed by President Obama to the US President's State, Local, Tribal Leaders Task Force on Climate Preparedness and Resilience.
 In his capacity as mayor, he was happy to welcome the first official and historic visit of the US President to the Alaskan Arctic to see firsthand the impacts of climate change on villages and advocate for local preparations and involvement.
 He chose to step down after one term and was succeeded by Clement Richards Sr. At present, Joule also serves on the Advisory Board of the UK-based 'Polar Regions' think-tank Polar Research and Policy Initiative.

 Personal life

 Joule has a wife, Linda, and five children: Lovisa, Reggie III, Angela, Dawn and Puyuk.
-Joule graduated from Copper Valley High School (a defunct Jesuit-run boarding school in Glennallen) in 1970 and attended the University of Alaska Fairbanks from 1970–1972.
+Joule graduated from Copper Valley High School (a defunct Jesuit-run boarding school in Glennallen) in 1970 and attended the University of Alaska Fairbanks from 1970 to 1972.

 Before being elected to office, Joule was a building maintenance and construction contractor.
 Joule is also well known as a top competitor in the World Eskimo Indian Olympics.
 He is a former nalukataq (blanket toss) champion, and appeared on The Tonight Show to discuss the game.
 As a result of his accomplishments therein, he was inducted into the 2010 class of the Alaska Sports Hall of Fame.

 Joule made two appearances on The Tonight Show Starring Johnny Carson.
-He appeared on August 1, 1973 and again on June 24th, 1983.
+He appeared on August 1, 1973, and again on June 24, 1983.
 Both appearances were to demonstrate the skills he used in the World Eskimo Indian Olympics.